camariana/camariana.gm/src/na_collectionul/_posts/2021-05-14-embrace-the-browser-defaults.md

 ert: 5

 image: /assets/images/post/test.jpg
+image_sm: /assets/images/post/test.jpg
 image_description:
+image_caption: some caption of the image
 ---

 I ran into this problem at work, when I was trying to solve a conditional rendering issue we were having with our posting data.

 ## A bit of context